 Whether you’re a good or bad driver, automobile accidents happen.
 And when they do, it’s easy as a motorist to be left feeling floundering and flustered.
-Fortunately, Harvey Walner Law & Associates is here to help you from the beginning.
+Fortunately, Walner Law is here to help you from the beginning.
 Because in order to take corrective action in moving forward, it’s important to know the cause of your automobile accident from the start.
 The following is a list of common causes of automobile accidents.

 Driver error is the most common cause of all automobile accidents.
 Driver error can be attributed to a failure to stop, failure to yield the right of way, excessive speeds, disregard of traffic rules and regulations, unsafe passing, and more.
 Errors such as these can often result in rear-end collisions, frontal collisions, side impacts and t-bones, pedestrians being hit by vehicles, as well as many other collision types.

 Alcohol can have an effect on a person’s vision, judgment, reaction, concentration, comprehension, and more.
 This is why, when a motorist is intoxicated, his or her ability to properly operate an automobile becomes impaired.
 And when an alcohol or drug-impaired motorist operates a vehicle, it increases the risk of an accident.